cap-js/cds-intellij/README.md

 ###### Local Logs

-Alternatively, you can create a subfolder `.cds-lsp` in your workspace and restart the IDE.
-The LSP server will then write its logs to that folder instead of the system temporary directory.
+Alternatively, you can create a subfolder `.cds-lsp` in your workspace and a file `.settings.json` inside.
+After you restart the IDE, the LSP server will then write its logs to that folder instead of the system temporary directory.

 ###### Trace Level